 Race involves a couple different factors.
 One factor is melanin concentration in the skin.
 Another factor is a country, or area within a country, from which a person hails.
 Like the gender dichotomy, the concept of race is a social construct as human beings became tribal.
 Each person identifies with and expresses race in a certain way.

 Ethnicity involves the cultural aspects of people’s lives.
 More than just “where they’re from,” it encompasses the traditions of people with similar backgrounds.
 Music, food, dance, and “rules to live by” are all examples of the shared culture of people with similar histories.
 Considering race ethnicity is just one part of workforce diversity

 People’s religion is their belief system, or lack of belief system, in a higher power of some sort.
 There are many, many more religions in the world than simply the Abrahamic faiths.
 Religion is also a subset of culture and ethnicity.
 There are many religions that have very few followers.
 Still in the U.S., where religious freedom is a cornerstone of the founding of the country, all people have the right to worship, or not worship, as they see fit.

 In the U.S., it is not legal to use a person’s physical ability, or lack thereof, or the person’s disability, if any, as a qualification for employment.
 The exception to this rule is if the job requires a specific set of skills and capabilities, physical or otherwise, and the person is not capable of fulfilling the job’s requirements.
 An example would be, you couldn’t refuse to hire someone with only one leg to work in an office job because of the missing leg, but you could say, “No,” to the person for a job as a high steel beam worker.

 Workforce diversity also means that many people will have had many different paths through life.
 Some might have served in the Army.
 Some people might have had a dozen jobs before.
 Some might have had only one job.
-None of it really matters when it comes to how well someone will do a job.

 This is merely how rich or poor you were in the past.